SyntheticAutonomicMind/.github/profile/README.md

 ### 🗂️ **For organization & productivity**
 - Manage files and folders with voice commands
 - Create project plans and task lists
-- Schedule reminders and calendar events
+- Organize your work in project folders
 - Automate repetitive computer tasks

 ### 💡 **For learning & curiosity**